bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ### Get product tax properties

-To get the tax properties that are associated with a product, you must specify the `product_id` for the products in the query.
+To get the tax properties associated with a product, you must specify the `product_id` for the products in the query.

 <!--
 type: tab